bweppl1/ClozeEncounters/README.md

 ## Solution

-The top **\_ words account for **% of spanish conversation.
+The top 500 words account for ~80% of spanish conversation.
 Attaining this milestone allows learners to immerse in diverse content that interests them, increasing goal adherence and improving the likelihood that a learner will successfully acquire their target language.

 ClozeEncounters combines **_Gamification_** and **_Spaced Repetition_** principles to help early language learners quickly and efficiently acquire the most common vocabulary.

 #### Gamification

 - Users are more likely to study if the tool feels like a game
-- Learning sessions are longer with gamification^1^ (Nicholson 2015, Dichev 2020)
+- Learning sessions are longer with gamification<sup>1</sup>
-- Faster short term acquisition with streaks and xp bars^2^ (Lamb 2019, Dichev 2020)
+- Faster short term acquisition with streaks and xp bars<sup>2</sup>

+<sup>1</sup> (Nicholson 2015, Dichev 2020)
+<sup>2</sup> (Lamb 2019, Dichev 2020)

 #### Spaced Repetition

 Spaced repetition is the use of repeat exposure to items, with intervals set just before the item leaves a learner's short term memory.

-ClozeEncounters uses FSRS (Free Spaced Repetition Scheudler).
+ClozeEncounters uses **_FSRS_** (Free Spaced Repetition Scheudler).
 At a high level this algorithm uses 3 variables to determine repetition intervals:

 1. Difficulty - How inherently difficult an item is to understand (Simple vocabulary vs. vs complex tense \_\_\_\_)
 2. Stability - How long an item stays in memory before significant decay (Measured in days)
 3. Retrievability - The probability that an item can be recalled at any given time (Measured in percent)

-With **_FSRS_** a user can set their **Retrievability\***, esentially trading memory(+/-) for repetitions(+/-).
+With **_FSRS_** a user can set their **_Retrievability_**, esentially trading memory(+/-) for repetitions(+/-).
 The algorithm is "free" because it allows flexibility in learning habits.
 Older spaced repetition models were optimized for daily, single sessions. **_FSRS_** allows users to review more or less frequently and adapts as they do.

 To read more about FSRS visit: